Jan-San Distributor Valuation

 The Problem

-Delivery volume does not capture what drives jan-san distributor value.
+Customer count alone does not determine jan-san distributor value.

-You deliver cleaning supplies reliably and keep accounts stocked, but buyers evaluate auto-ship penetration, customer concentration risk, private label margins, equipment service capabilities, and delivery infrastructure before making offers.
-Without documented recurring revenue metrics and customer data, high-volume distributors receive commodity pricing.
+You distribute cleaning supplies and equipment to building service contractors, healthcare facilities, education, and commercial buildings, but buyers evaluate customer retention rates above 85%, auto-ship recurring account penetration, customer mix diversification across multiple end-markets, equipment sales revenue contribution, private label brand penetration, and delivery network reliability before making offers.
+Without recurring revenue and strong customer relationships, even high-volume distributors receive below-market pricing.

 75%